 When is the volunteer briefing presentation and what if I can’t attend?

-The volunteer briefing presentation will take place on the evenings of Wednesday 16 May and Thursday 17 May (time and location TBC).
-All volunteers are asked to attend one of the briefing presentations, even if you have volunteered for RnR before.
-Both presentations will be the same, so there is no need to attend both.
+The volunteer briefing presentation will take place on the Thursday evening in the week running up to the event.
+Details of time and location will be sent out by email.
+All volunteers are asked to attend even if you have volunteered for RnR before.

 If you are unable to make it – don’t worry!
 You can still volunteer with us.
 Please email email@example.com to let us know and we will send the briefing documents across to you by email instead.